burrt/burrt.github.io/_posts/2020-04-07-rich-dad-poor-dad.md

 The fallacy we are trapped in is that we are educated to get a job, earn money and make more money - the belief that money will solve your problems.
 Because financial aptitude is missing from our education, working harder will only exacerbate our problems instead of solving them.

-The classic story of hardworking people who get married, move into their rented apartment together realize that they save money since it's one room now.
+The classic story of hardworking people who get married, move into their rented apartment together, realize that they save money since it's one room now.
 But after some time, it's a bit cramped so they save money to buy a house.
-Career focus, and long hours are put in to achieve the dream house - as incomes increase, so does their **expenses**.
+Career focus, and long hours are put in to achieve the dream house - as their incomes increase, so do their **expenses**.

 The **biggest expense is taxes** - as you earn more, you pay more in tax.
 So once the couple buy their dream house, they buy a new car, furniture, appliances etc. Suddenly the liabilities section is over-populated.
 With mortgage and credit card debt growing - they are now in the **Rat Race** - the race to the bottom.